ofithcheallaigh/MATLAB/README.md

 # MATLAB
-A repo to hold my personal MATLAB code
+A repo to hold my personal MATLAB code.

+Hopefully there will be some interesting projects here